One of the “most senior lenders in the industry,” in their own words, is Charlotte, North Carolina-based Cardinal Financial.

 You’re also able to compare loan options, mortgage rates, and closing costs in detail, side-by-side, to determine what’s best for your situation.

-And once approved, you can monitor loan progress and receive live updates as each loan milestone is completed.
+And it’s possible to monitor loan progress and receive live updates as each loan milestone is completed.

 Those who aren’t totally sold on technology always have the option of connecting with their loan officer as well, so there’s still a human touch as well.